Introduction to 'When you can't make repayments'

 Essential payments to manage

-These bills and repayments won't lead to a debt emergency, but you should still manage them to avoid increasing costs:
+There are also bills and repayments that won't lead to a debt emergency.
+You should still manage them to avoid increasing costs.

 • Overdrafts